A Small Business Online Marketing Strategy for the Rest of You

 All spokes are created equal, but some spokes are more equal than others.

-Spokes are the activities, the channels, the tactics you use to connect with your customers and prospects, and that they use to connect with your business.
+Spokes are the activities, the channels, the tactics you use to connect with your customers and prospects online.
+Spokes are also how they connect with your business.

 Advertising is a spoke.
 So is Social Media.
 Email.

-Take your enewsletter for example.
 The best email newsletters are not sales flyers in electronic form.
-If you are true to the Hub and Spoke Strategy, they describe, inform, entertain, reveal, and uncover new information and insights about your products and services, they provide value that interest your best customers, and attracts them back to the hub, your website, where you can create even more value, further insulating these high value customers from the competition.
+Marketing a small business online using the hub and spoke strategy means using email marketing to drive customers back to the website where incremental value can be created.
+A newsletter, delivered through email, can describe, inform, entertain, reveal, and uncover new information and insights about your products and services.
+It’s a spoke that provides value that interests your best customers and attracts them back to the hub, your website, where you can create even more value.
+Email marketing is a low-cost way for small business to engage with customers.
+This further insulates these high-value customers from the competition.

 The essence of strategy is sacrifice — David Ogilvy

-Advertising is an efficient way to get a simple message to lots of people, it’s an efficient prospecting spoke.
+Once you have email marketing down, social media marketing can be an efficient way to get a simple message out to lots of people.
+It can target consumers in a specific geography.
+This makes it an efficient prospecting spoke.
 Why prospecting?
-Because advertising is a unidirectional medium, and it’s not very accurate, which is why it’s better suited to prospect marketing, suggesting that while the website is important to prospects, it’s most effective when used as the center of customer marketing.
+Because advertising is a unidirectional medium, which is why it’s better suited to prospect marketing.
+Use it to draw prospects into your website.